Why is Espresso served with Sparkling water?

 Drinking water after finishing an espresso shot can help avoid dehydration and bad coffee breath.

-Ultimately, it comes down to personal preference – you can experiment with drinking water before, during, and after espresso to see what enhances the experience for you.
+Ultimately, it comes down to personal preference – you can experiment with drinking water before, during, and after espresso to see what suits you better.

 drink water with espresso